Hi. I’m The Faux Martha.

 A lot of years ago, I went against everything I learned in marketing class and named my blog after an existing brand—Martha Stewart.
 My grandma called me Martha in high school and college for my many domestic interests.
-The name seemed fitting.
-I bought the URL, and now we’re married for better or worse.
+I also watched taped episodes of Martha Stewart while working out.
+You know, doing what the cool kids were doing.
+The name seemed fitting, so I bought the URL, and now we’re married for better or worse.

 Thank you for your presence here.
 I hope you come hungry and leave full.